HadilD/open-space/README.md

 # open-space
-As simple web game I created for practicing my front-end skills
+A simple web game I created for practicing CSS and Javascript.
+In order for the rocket to launch, you are supposed to type the correct password, check all checkboxes and pull up all the levers.